kuzmavasil74/kuzmavasil74/README.md

 #### 💇‍♀️ [TaisiyaStyle – Personal Stylist Portfolio](https://taisiyastyle.vercel.app/)

-A modern and responsive site for a professional hairdresser.
-Includes:
+A modern and responsive site for a professional hairdresser, combining a sleek front-end with a robust back-end.
+The website includes:

-- Service list with filtering
+ - Service List with Filtering: An organized list of services with the ability to filter by categories (e.g., haircuts, color treatments, etc.)

-- Booking form with email integration
+ - Booking Form with Email Integration: Users can easily book appointments, with form submissions sent via email for seamless communication.

-- About section, testimonials, responsive layout
+ - About Section, Testimonials, and Responsive Layout: A personalized "About" section, customer reviews, and a layout optimized for all devices.

+ - Backend Functionality: A custom backend handling booking requests, feedback submissions, and email notifications.
+Powered by Node.js and MongoDB for data storage and management.

-> 🛠 Built with React, React Router, CSS Modules, Yup, and Tailwind
+> 🛠 React for efficient UI rendering

+ - React Router for seamless navigation

+ - CSS Modules for modular and reusable styles

+ - Yup for form validation

+ - Tailwind CSS for flexible, utility-first design

+ - Node.js and MongoDB for backend functionality

+ - Email Integration for booking confirmations and feedback notifications

 ---